bravedave/dvc/src/bravedave/dvc/views/docs/risorsa-copy.md

 $dbc =\sys::dbCheck('risorsa');

+/**
+ * note:
-// note id, autoincrement primary key is added to all tables - no need to specify
+ *  id, autoincrement primary key is added to all tables - no need to specify
+ *  field types are MySQL and are converted to SQLite equivalents as required */

 $dbc->defineField('created', 'datetime');
 $dbc->defineField('updated', 'datetime');